 Now slide your page down and input the database credentials and click on Finish Setup.

-After completing setup you will get admin dashboard.
-Where you can create user, groups, assigned them permissions etc.
+After completing the setup you will get the admin dashboard.
+Where you can create users, groups assigned them permissions, etc.

 You have only HALF of these commands preceded by “sudo”, but in fact *ALL* of them have to be done that way.
 Either that or just do a “sudo -i” and skip the sudo command going forward.

 And as has been the case for EVERY tutorial for setting up Nextcloud/Owncloud, there is NO explanation of what values need to be used with mysql_secure_installation.
 So we have to make wild and probably wrong decisions.
 Nnd with the “GRANT ALL ON owncloud.* to ‘owncloud’@’localhost’ IDENTIFIED BY ‘_password_’;” command, do we chose our own password, or does Owncloud have to be hard-coded to that one specific password?

 In the end, as has been the case with **EVERY** Nextcloud/Owncloud tutorial, all we get is a completely non-functioning server.

 There must be something other than these two, because these obviously will never work.